AdamKnowles/Kadence-API/README.md

 # Kadence-API
-#Application that keeps track of all a users runs
+# An application that keeps track of all a users runs